Delicious honey lime chicken thighs with an easy to make honey lime marinade with soy sauce, this sticky roasted chicken is finger-licking good!

 - 5 sprigs thyme

-Remove the chicken from the marinade.
+- Remove the chicken from the marinade.
 Reserve the marinade.
-Give the chicken to a shallow roasting tin, making sure it lies in a single layer again.
+Place the chicken in a shallow roasting tin, making sure it lies in a single layer again.
 Roast the chicken for about 35-40 minutes or until cooked through.
 Don't forget to baste the chicken with some of the marinade and cooking juices from time to time, I did it every 10 minutes or so.

-Optional: for a thicker glaze, you can give the remaining honey soy sauce marinade to a small pot and boil it for 6-8 minutes or until thicker and glossy.
+- Optional: for a thicker glaze, you can pour the remaining honey soy sauce marinade into a small pot and boil it for 6-8 minutes or until thicker and glossy.
 Use that to brush the chicken parts during the last 15 minutes of the cooking time and before serving.

 Nutrition Information:Yield: 6 Serving Size: 1/6 of the dish